junglok/tem-docs/docs/service/conda.md

 /tem/al9/system/miniconda3-py312_25.1.1-2/envs
 ```

-To create and manage your own Conda environments, you must add a writable `envs` directory under your group's scratch space.
+To create and manage your own Conda environments, add a writable `envs` directory under your group's scratch space.
 This guide explains how to configure it.

 ---